Updated August 2025

 Disc golf is a popular sport for outdoor enthusiasts in Kansas, and

 Have you heard of geocaching?
-A treasure hunt using an app to locate a hidden container, participants can enjoy the free outdoor activity at various places in Lindsborg.
+A treasure hunt using an app to locate a hidden container lets participants enjoy a free outdoor activity at various locations in Lindsborg.
 To start, visit

 BONUS: Before departing from the historic site area, look across the street at the mural, “First Kansas Colored Infantry” painted by artist Cbabi Bayoc in 2023.
 Click